 Throughout the year we offer programs and contests in which adults and families can participate.
 Be sure to check out our Library Events page to see the latest at our library!

 Book Club – Every third Tuesday of the month at 2:00 our book club meets.
 Want to know the best part?
 There are no required readings!
 Simply come and share about your recent reads.
 Stuck in a rut and cannot find a good book?
 Book Club is a great place to find some suggestions for new books!

 Gingerbread House Contest – Put your creative and engineering skills to the test!
 We share details for our Gingerbread House Contest each winter, so be sure to check back soon to learn more!

 Summer Reading Program – Adults, teens, and children alike are welcome to join us for our Summer Reading Program.
 Spend the summer relaxing with some great books and earn prizes.
-Click here to learn more: Summer Reading Program.
+Click here to learn more: Adult Summer Reading Program.